eyob721/alx-low_level_programming/0x01-variables_if_else_while/README.md

 -   6-print_numberz.c
     -   prints single digit numbers of base 10 starting from 0, followed by a new line, using only putchar twice.
     -   _char_ data type is not allowed.
+-   7-print_tebahpla.c
+    -   prints lowercase alphabets in reverse, using only putchar twice.

 ## Advanced